d3sformal/debug-infra-gentests/notes/00-testing-alternatives.md

 ### Unique function identifiers

-The idea is that the user will identify a function(s) to instrument after a call-tracing pass, which means that the hooking library (that exports information to the "server" and by extension its user) needs to receive the IDs. (aside: in addition to this, we still in need to uniquely identify functions for the "test generation" phase, as it will need to instrument "the correct" function)
+The idea is that the user will identify a function(s) to instrument after a call-tracing pass, which means that the hooking library (that exports information to the "server" and by extension its user) needs to receive the function IDs. (aside: in addition to this, we still in need to uniquely identify functions for the "test generation" phase, as we will need to instrument "the correct" function)

 Further, in order to simplify the later implementation of an IPC protocol, the module ID (absolute path to the module) is translated to a **fixed-size** hash (SHA256 - an ad-hoc choice as the hash function is present in the interface exposed to plugins).

 A desirable refinement would be to generate simpler (shorter), integer-based IDs.
 This presents the following challenges:

-1. plugin has access to only one module at a time, a global data store would need to be established either via LLVM's interface or e.g. filesystem
+1. plugin has access to only one module at a time, a global data store would need to be established either via LLVM's interface or e.g. filesystem (to investigate)
 2. for filesystem-based approach, we need to ensure proper ordering
     - either we run two separate compilations (insane for larger codebases)
-    - or we must ensure that two plugins are dependent on each other
+    - or we must ensure that two plugins are dependent on each other (the module ID reduction must happen first)

 ### Initial demos and program crashes